Y-CTF/Demo/README.md

 # Demo
-A repo for the demonstration
+A repo for the demonstration done with the club